Search is available within each FreeWheel product user guide! Click here to learn more.

 perl

-Beeswax also provides an escaped click macro: {{CLICK_URL_ESC}}.
-This is typically used when the ad server performs an initial redirect before redirecting through Beeswax.
+The platform also provides an escaped click macro: {{CLICK_URL_ESC}}.
+This is typically used when the ad server performs an initial redirect before redirecting through the platform.
 In this case, the destination URL must be encoded twice or even three times, depending on the exchange's requirements.

 Example 3: